TheThunderGuyS/useful-tags/README.md

 ```

 #### `stripAllIndents`
-Remove *all* indentation from each line in a multi-line string
+Remove *all* indentation from each line in a multi-line string.
-(useful deep in callbacks/conditionals where additional indents can be a mistake)
+Useful in deep nesting to keep multi-line strings looking clean and operational.
 ```js
 const line = stripAllIndents`This
     is